VCCRI/atlantool/README.md

 ### `qname.index.bgz`

 This file contains a subset of QNAMEs.
-The pointer is an offset into `qname.data.bgz` for where the last record with that QNAME is stored.
+The pointer is an offset into `qname.data.bgz` for where the first record with that QNAME is stored.
 Because the file is sorted, that means records starting from that position have a QNAME that is equal or greater.